embeepea/blog.embeepea.me/_posts/2014-01-21-x11-forwarding-from-headless-vm.markdown

 I've done X11 forwarding over ssh many times before, but for some reason this time it wasn't working.
-I found lots of instructions on how to do it, on stackoverflow and elsewhere, explaining that the sshd server (`/etc/ssh/sshd_config` on the CentOS VM in this case) must be configured with
+I found lots of instructions on how to do it, on stackoverflow and elsewhere, explaining that the sshd server config file ( `/etc/ssh/sshd_config` on the CentOS VM in this case) must contain

     X11Forwarding yes

-and the client (`/etc/ssh_config` on the MacBook in this case) must be configured with
+and the ssh client config file ( `/etc/ssh_config` on the MacBook in this case) must contain

     ForwardX11 yes